cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 })
     ```

-    The `Migrate` function will read all entries from the save them to the AD-40 combined KV store.
+The `Migrate` function will read all entries from a store/v1 DB and save them to the AD-40 combined KV store.
 Cache layer should not be used and the operation must finish with a single Commit call.

-Inserting records to the `SC` (SMT) component should be the bottleneck.
+Inserting records to the `SC` (SMT) component is the bottleneck.
 Unfortunately SMT doesn't support batch transactions.
+Adding batch transactions to `SC` layer is considered as a feature after the main release.

 ## Consequences